Hungary 2016 "Hungary’s Geological Treasures"

 The Ipolytarnoc Fossils Nature Conservation Area is a world renowned early Miocene palaeontological site and a European protected area, which was buried in a volcanic catastrophe similar to Pompeii 17 million years ago.

-Tard Clay formed in the Early Oligocene came to light in Obuda while extracting clay for brick making.
+The Tard Clay was deposited during the Early Oligocene.
+It is mined at Obuda where the clay is used for making bricks.
 Many varied specimens of fossilized plants typical of subtropical regions roughly 30 million years old were discovered, demonstrating the abundance and diversity of the vegetation that once existed in the area.

 The FDC cover honours the palaeobotanist Gyula Kovats (1815-73), whose collections and work describing and classifying the finds laid the foundations of research into palaeobotany in Hungary.
 His books “The Fossil Flora of Erdobenye” and “The Fossil Flora of Tallya” were published in 1856, establishing palaeobotany in Hungary.